 Christopher Alan Bracey is a professor of law at George Washington University in Washington, DC.
 He is the author of Saviors or Sellouts: The Promise and Peril of Black Conservatism, From Booker T. Washington to Condoleezza Rice.

-Listed in: Slavery and Slave Trade · Legal History · American History · Race and Ethnicity
+Listed in: Slavery and Slave Trade · Legal and Constitutional History · American History · Race and Ethnicity

 In 1846 two slaves, Dred and Harriet Scott, filed petitions for their freedom in the Old Courthouse in St. Louis, Missouri.
 As the first true civil rights case decided by the U.S. Supreme Court, Dred Scott v.
 Sandford raised issues that have not been fully resolved despite three amendments to the Constitution and more than a century and a half of litigation.